-Celeste Carrasco is a native of Barcelona, Spain.
+Celeste Carrasco is a native of Barcelona, living in Madrid, Spain.
 Celeste was the director, producer, cinematographer and co-editor Ella Es El Matador (She Is The Matador).
-For El Abrazo (The Embrace) Celeste has worked with Gemma as cinematographer and editor and for The Island in Me (Aka Homecoming) Celeste serves as Director of Consulting Editor.
-Celeste also worked with Gemma in Lourdes Portillo’s Señorita Extraviada and What’s Under Your Hat?
-Celeste’s additional credits include First Assistant Director on Marta Balletbó’s narrative film, Honey, I’ve Sent the Men to the Moon, and Producer on Lisset Barcello’s narrative film Both.
-Most recently Celeste has worked as video artist for theatre productions such as Mozart and Salieri, Vanita, premiered at Teatro Real in Madrid and Java Suite premiered at Peralada Festival, La Seca in Barcelona and the Basel Opera House in Switzerland, all productions directed by Rita Cosentino.
-She also collaborates with Spanish performing artist Paloma Calle on her short doc Hello Myself which premiered at the Reina Sofía Modern Art Museum in Madrid.
-For the last 15 years Celeste has been producing operas at the Teatro Real, Opera House in Madrid, and directing branded work in Spain.
+For El Abrazo (The Embrace) Celeste has worked with Gemma as cinematographer and editor and for The Island in Me (Aka Homecoming) Celeste served as Consulting Editor.
+Celeste worked with Gemma in Lourdes Portillo’s Señorita Extraviada and What’s Under Your Hat?
+Her additional film credits include First Assistant Director on Marta Balletbó’s narrative film, Honey, I’ve Sent the Men to the Moon, and Producer on Lisset Barcello’s narrative film Both.
+Celeste collaborated with Spanish performing artist Paloma Calle on her short doc Hello Myself which premiered at the Reina Sofía Modern Art Museum in Madrid.
+For the last 16 years Celeste has worked as video artist for theatre productions such as Vanitas by Salvatore Sciarrino with premieres at the Teatro Real in Madrid, the Contemporary Music Festival in Alicante y the Arriaga Theater in Bilbao.
+Celeste was also the video artist for Java Suite by Agustí Charles with premieres at Peralada Festival, La Seca in Barcelona and the Basilea Opera House in Switzerland.
+Both productions were directed by Rita Cosentino.
+Most recently Celeste has created audiovisual production for Mozart and Salieri by Rimski-Kórsakov for FundaciónJuan March in Madrid in coproduction with Teatro de La Zarzuela and Doña Francisquita directed by Lluís Pasqual for Teatro de la Zarzuela in Madrid, Spain.